volks73/panser/README.md

 - [Pandoc](http://pandoc.org), v1.18 or higher, optional
 - [Rust](https://www.rust-lang.org/), v1.16 or higher

 Download and install the latest version of [Rust](https://www.rust-lang.org) before proceeding.
 [Cargo](https://crates.io) will be installed automatically with Rust.
-[Pandoc](http://pandoc.org) is only need for installing and/or building the manual documentation, and it is optional.
+[Pandoc](http://pandoc.org) is only needed for installing and/or building the manual, and it is optional.

 ### Repository ###